 Since then, I’ve added index funds.
 I’m overwhelmingly an indexer.

 When did you become convinced index funds could outperform others?

 I wrote my Princeton thesis on the fact that mutual funds can make no claim to superiority over market indexes… My surprise is that it took 20 years before index funds really started to catch on.

 There’s been a lot of money moving out of actively managed funds and into lower-cost passive funds over the last few years.
 Are consumers becoming more aware of fees when choosing where to put their money?

-Since 2007, more than $1 trillion has gone into passive funds and more than $400 billion has gone out of active funds.
+[Between 2007 and 2016], more than $1 trillion has gone into passive funds and more than $400 billion has gone out of active funds.
 That’s a huge shift in investor preferences.
 That’s unbelievable.
 The public is leading the way.

 How much attention should investors pay to the day-to-day movements of the market?